-This session combines a lecture and a field visit to examine first-hand a sample UN women's project implemented in collaboration with Jordanian Women Union (JWU) to offer services to Syrian refugees in under-serviced areas.
+This session combines a presentation and a field visit to examine first-hand the work of local NGOs offering services to Syrian refugees in under-serviced areas.
 The project offers gender-based violence protection through the provision of psychosocial services and referrals, recreational and social interactions, and income-generating activities.